[NOTE: This section does not include an update about the coup in Myanmar in 2021. The complicated story continues.]

 military junta, led since 1992 by Senior General Than Shwe, brutally repressed these protests too.)
 In the interim, the people of Myanmar–those who have not been able to flee to Thailand or elsewhere, as tens of thousands have–have faced repression of all kinds.

 On November 7, 2010, the Burmese people voted in elections that few observers believed to be truly democratic. the junta’s party won 80% of the vote.
 For the Burmese people, that doesn’t bode well.
 On the other hand, the government finally released Aung San Suu Kyi from house arrest the next week.
 In March 2011 the Burmese military junta officially dissolved as a new “elected” president took the reigns.
-So what’s next for Burma/Myanmar?
+There was much optimism — mostly cautious optimism, because Myanmar is complicated.
+Those who were cautious seem to have been proven right.
+In 2021 a coup restored full military rule, sending the nation into turmoil yet again.

 For more information: